SEO

 Step 2: Group Keywords Into Content Silos

-After you have gathered your related keywords, you want to group them to form content silos.
-The question is, how should you group your keywords?
+After you have gathered your related keywords, you want to group them to form content

-Keywords that are largely similar and answer the same questions should be grouped.
-One example is the keywords 'oven baked buffalo wings' and 'buffalo wings in oven.'
+• Similar Keywords And Keywords That Answer The Same Question Keywords that are largely similar and answer the same questions should be grouped.
+One example is the keywords ‘oven baked buffalo wings’ and ‘buffalo wings in oven.’
 These two keywords are largely similar, so they should be grouped together.
+Another example is the keywords ‘buffalo wings recipe’ and ‘how to make buffalo wings’.
+These two keywords have the same content, teaching readers how to make buffalo wings.
+Hence, you should group them.
+You should do this for all keywords throughout your content.
+This is to prevent content that is mainly similar from competing against each other.
+This practice can also prevent duplicates of similar content.

-Take the keywords 'best buffalo wings' and 'buffalo wings restaurants.'
+• Search Intent You should also group keywords that have similar intent together.
+This is to prevent conflicting search intent.
+You would be unable to target the right audience if multiple search intents exist on a single page.
+Take the keywords ‘best buffalo wings’ and ‘buffalo wings restaurants.’
 Both have local intents, so it is best to group them.
-However, if you try to group keywords like 'buffalo wings recipe' and 'best buffalo wings,' there is no way that Google will rank your page as both have conflicting intents.
+However, if you try to group keywords like ‘buffalo wings recipe’ and ‘best buffalo wings,’ there is no way that Google will rank your page as both have conflicting intents.

 Step 3: Create Content Silos And Plan Your Website URL Structure

+• Map content silos into a hierarchy Now that you have grouped your keywords, you would want to map out your keywords into a hierarchy that makes sense.
 Using the seed keyword “buffalo wings” as an example, I mapped out a homepage with the seed keyword “buffalo wings.”
 This was followed by sub-topics that are interlinked with the homepage.
+You should create content that provides your users with relevant content.
+You’ll be a helpful resource that people will turn to by providing your readers with value in your keyword hierarchy.

-When planning your content, you would also want to write down potential URLs for your content.
+• Plan Your Content URL When planning your content, you would also want to write down potential URLs for your content.
 This gives you an overview of your URLs to keep them readable, organized, and consistent throughout your website.
+Planning your URL structure is also essential in ensuring that your URL contains the right keywords and is structured in a best-optimized way for search engines.
+If you use a spreadsheet, allocate an extra column to write down potential URLs for your content pages.
+Mapping101-img4.png

 Step 4: Create And Publish Your Content